 We have built a topic search filter that makes it really easy to build a list.
 This is a way for the expert Media Researchers at MediaHQ to pass on their knowledge to you the user.
 We have over 320 categories that you can search through and create a media list.

-In this example I have selected the design topic which is part of Arts and Culture.
-You can see that there are 54 journalists selected in this topic.
+In this example, I have selected the design topic which falls under arts and culture.
+You can see that there are 54 journalists under this topic.

 Step 3 – How to name your lists

 There are a number of ways to name your lists.
 The first decision is how to file them.
 One simple way to file them is by their reach.
 This filing system looks like this: